Ardgowan Castle: History

 Ardgowan Castle atop south-east facing cliff, visible from the public path.

 Inverkip Castle featured in what was later called the First War of Scottish Independence.
 In 1301, King Edward I of England sent two armies into Scotland, with the plan that they would meet up at Inverkip.
 The main force under his own command struck through the East of Scotland, while his son Edward, Prince of Wales, commanded a Western army which captured Turnberry Castle and Bothwell Castle, but the armies then met at Linlithgow to overwinter.

 In 1302 Robert the Bruce, Earl of Carrick, submitted homage to Edward of England, and on 12 May 1303 Bruce provided forces to a muster at Roxburgh.
 While Edward invaded the East of Scotland, in July he ordered a contingent including Robert the Bruce and Aymer de Valence to press up through Clydesdale, and meet a large seaborne force led by Bruce's father-in-law the Earl of Ulster which attacked Rothesay Castle then besieged Inverkip Castle.
 By early September the joint force had taken both fortresses.
 Bruce is said to have taken part in the fight to seize Inverkip Castle, and then had the task of getting the siege engines north for the English assault on Stirling Castle: on 16 April 1304 Edward wrote to thank Bruce, referring in particular to the problem of finding "a waggon fit to carry the frame" of "the great engine of Inverkip".

 In 1306, Inverkip was held for Edward by the Lothian Scot Sir Adam Gordon.
 Around mid March the castle was besieged by supporters of King Robert the Bruce, led by Robert Boyd of Cunningham.

-On 24 July 1306, after Bruce's defeat at the Battle of Methven, Edward gave orders that Sir Thomas Randolph was to be held prisoner in Inverkip castle, supervised by Gordon, with no option of bail: by September of 1307 he had apparently been freed.
+On 24 July 1306, after Bruce's defeat at the Battle of Methven, Edward gave orders that Sir Thomas Randolph was to be held prisoner in Inverkip castle, supervised by Gordon, with no option of bail: by September 1307 he had apparently been freed.

 When Bruce's ally Sir James Douglas defeated Sir Philip Mowbray in 1307, Sir Philip left his forces and escaped to Inverkip Castle, as described in John Barbour's The Brus: